chrscmpl/TheOdinProject/Foundations/3.HTML-Foundations/1.Introduction-to-HTML&CSS/Knowledge-Check.md

 ## **What is the difference between HTML, CSS and JavaScript?**

 HTML and CSS are not programming languages, because they are only focused on displaying information.
 HTML is what the main structure of a Web Page is composed with, and CSS is for adding style to the contents of that structure.
-Javascript is instead a Turing Complete, General Purpose Programming Laguage, and in the context of Web Development it is used to add interactivity to the Web Page.
+Javascript is instead a Turing Complete, General Purpose Programming Language, and in the context of Web Development it is used to add interactivity to the Web Page.